When Megan Forman left New Orleans for college, she didn’t plan on coming back.

 There were a lot of things she didn’t plan on—going to culinary school, becoming a pastry chef, marrying a fellow New Orleanian, or opening her own bakery in Mid City.

-Megan hunkered down in Vermont at the New England Culinary Institute where she spent six months in courses then six months in an externship.
+Megan hunkered down in Vermont at the New England Culinary Institute where she spent six months in courses, followed by six months in an externship.
 Though the pastry side of her training was demanding, she loved it and saw a future with flour and butter.

 She took work in New York City and Boston before the siren call of New Orleans (and family) pulled her back home.
-After serving as Bayona’s pastry chef, and later, helping to open Sucre, Megan and her husband, Jay, began thinking about doing something on their own.
+After serving as Bayona’s pastry chef, and later, helping to open Sucre, Megan and her husband, Jay, began thinking about a venture of their own.

 They did know how to make delightfully flaky croissants and perfectly-sugared morning buns as well as cakes, eclairs, mousses, scones, and a variety of breads.
-As a pastry chef Megan had little to no experience in making bread.
-So she went back to school before opening Gracious, taking a course to learn how.
+However as a pastry chef Megan had little to no experience in making bread.
+So she went back to school to take a course to learn how.
 She learned everything she could from everyone she could.
-Still today, she finds joy in learning new things about baking and beyond.
+She still finds joy in learning new things about baking.

 “The culinary world is very macho.
 There’s this thing where I know everything and if I don’t know I need to make it up.
 I’ve evolved, probably with age, where I’m like, let’s figure this out together.
 We might fail the first time, but so what?
 I know I don’t have all the answers.
 It’s so freeing,” Forman says.